-ADX Trend Strength [number] - This filter is simple to understand.
+ADX Trend Strength [number]: This filter is simple to understand.
 The directional index (DX) or averaged directional index (ADX) line must be above the target number before a DM+/- cross will give a buy/sell arrow.
 The theory is that the DX/ADX lines indicate trend strength (but not trend direction) and if it is below 20 there is practically no trend.
 Values above 40 indicate a strong trend.
 Different articles would use values between 20 and 40 as targets to look for.
 The directional index indicator line must be on for this rule to be available.

-Turning Point Validation - This filter is simply that your directional index line (DX or ADX) must be above the point where DM+/- crossed.
-To me this is like a variable trend strength filter.
+Turning Point Validation: This filter is also simple to understand.
+The directional index line (DX or ADX) must be above the point where DM+/crossed.
+This is like a variable trend strength filter.
 The directional index can indicate any trend strengths as long as the trend strength is greater than the value of the DM+/- crossing point.
 This indicator also requires that the directional index indicator line be on.

-- 7. To display the indicator in the chart window, click the check box. - Ruler Bar See the Ruller Bar at the end of this section - 9.
-Preview Window: This Window allows you to make changes and preview them before saving them. - Click on Apply to active charts if you would like to see your selecting settings on all the charts you have open.
-Click on Restore Factory Defaults if you would like to restore original software settings. - 11.
-Help: Information from the Manual has been integrated into the software.
-When clicking on the Help button and you will get specific documentation based on the location of the button.
-You may also press F1 on your keyboard.
+- 7. To display the indicator in the chart window, click the check box. - 8.
+Ruler Bar: See the Ruler Bar section at the end of this chapter. - Preview Window: This window allows you to make changes and preview them before saving them. - 10.
+Click on "Apply to Active Charts" if you would like to see your selected settings on all the charts you have open.
+Click on "Restore Factory Defaults" if you would like to restore original software settings. - 11.
+Help: Information from the manual has been integrated into the soft-ware.
+When clicking on the "Help" button you will get specific documentation based on the location of the button.
+You may also press F1 on your keyboard to access this information.